Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

-when $b\in (1+\SNR_{21}+\SNR_{22},1+\SNR_{21}+\SNR_{22}+2 \sqrt{\SNR_{21}\SNR_{22}} ]$.
+when $b\in (b_\ind(K), b_\coop(K) ]$.

-Before introducing the proof of Proposition~\ref{prop1SUD}, some necessary conditions for NE-action profiles are identified.
-These conditions are provided by Lemma~\ref{lemCR} and Lemma~\ref{lemIIDG}.
-Under these necessary conditions, it is later shown that any rate triplet $(R_1,R_2,B)$ that satisfies at least one of the conditions \eqref{eq:cond1}-\eqref{eq:cond3} is not an $\eta$-NE, with $\eta$ arbitrarily small.
+Before introducing the proof of Proposition~\ref{prop1SUD}, some necessary conditions for $\eta$-NE action profiles are identified.
+These conditions are provided by Lemmas~\ref{lemCR} and~\ref{lemIIDG}.
+Under these necessary conditions, it is later shown that any rate tuple $(R_1,\dots,R_K,B)$ that satisfies at least one of the conditions \eqref{eq:cond1}--\eqref{eq:cond3} is not an $\eta$-NE, with $\eta>0$.
 This establishes the proof of Proposition~\ref{prop1SUD}.